Top quark production through flavor violating neutral currents within the 2HDM type-III: Introduction

 \section{Introduction}

 The original phenomenological structure of the Standard Model of Elementary Particle Physics is based on the use of conserved and discrete quantum numbers which determine the allowed dynamical processes.
 They exhibit a set of restricted Flavor Changing Charged Currents (FCCCs) and suppressed Flavor Changing Neutral Currents (FCNCs).
 This structure helps to identify possible processes to be observed experimentally and reduces furthermore the structure of the model.
-Nevertheless, {\it Flavour Physics} has shown a much more richer phenomenology than the one predicted by the Standard Model (SM); in particular evidence for neutrino mixing \cite{heeger2005evidence} and possibly non-universality of weak leptonic meson decay \cite{falkowski2015lepton}.
-Moreover, the recent results on the mass of the $W$ boson may suggest beyond the SM weak structure \cite{CDF:2022hxs}.
+Nevertheless, {\it Flavour Physics} has shown a much more richer phenomenology than the one predicted by the Standard Model (SM).
+A major breakthrough is the evidence for neutrino mixing \cite{heeger2005evidence}, also possibly non-universality of weak leptonic meson decay \cite{falkowski2015lepton} or the {\it B-anomalies}\cite{LHCb:2021trn}.
+Moreover, the recent results on {\it (g-2)} \cite{Muong-2:2023cdq} and the CDF analysis on $W$ boson mass\cite{CDF:2022hxs} may suggest beyond the SM weak structure.
 These observations could in principle affect the original flavor structure of the SM, which has been constructed as an effective theory from the available low energy experimental data.
-They therefore seem to indicate the limits of the SM and hint at the need to extend the flavor structure of the SM.\\
+They therefore seem to indicate the limits of the SM and hint at the need to extend the flavor structure of the SM.